 Paul was a very important part of the team at HSR and Pine Mountain Studio.
 He was also the studio manager for both studios.
 He was the lead guitarist in the beloved San Francisco-based indie band MOVER.
 Paul was talented and had a unique quality when working with bands and creating music.
 His commitment to helping musicians in the studio was so impressive.
 He gave so much of himself and taught many young bands coming up how to make their songs better and their bands stronger.
 Paul was also an accomplished guitarist and singer.
 Paul and Michelle recorded Covering Life.
 Check out their duets Love Hurts, Helplessly Hoping and Love Ain’t for Keeping.
 (All sales of this record will go directly to a special fund set up for Paul’s young son Noah.)
 Michelle and Paul had many plans for future projects and it is with great sadness that Paul passed away April 20, 2014, after fighting a long and brave battle with cancer.
 He died too young but will never be forgotten.
 That said, his name will never be taken off this band page.
 He will ALWAYS be a part of the music Michelle makes.
 RIP Paul.
 God Speed.

-Sammy Fielding, our new lead engineer and studio manager at HSR and Pine Mountain Studios is a passionate musician & engineer whose love for playing music is only matched by his love for recording those who play.
+Sammy Fielding, our lead engineer and studio manager at HSR and Pine Mountain Studios is a passionate musician and engineer whose love for playing music is only matched by his love for recording those who play.
 Growing up in Santa Cruz, CA, he developed a keen interest in music, and began learning a variety of instruments.
 By age sixteen he had his heart set on a career in audio production.
 Through volunteering at a local recording studio, playing in and recording various bands, and producing solo work, Sammy got his foot in the door of the audio universe.
 At age 20 he moved to Berkeley, CA to study sound at Expression College for Digital Arts, and start Robot Envy Studio.
 Since then, Sammy has fostered his engineering career through working with amazing talent in the Bay Area and beyond, such as The Real Nasty, The Soft White Sixties, Rachel Fannan, Greylag, Lyrics Born, Forrest Day, Wedard, The Tumbleweed Wanderers, and his own bands, Noctooa, Foxtails Brigade, and Medicine Moon.
 In addition to Robot Envy, Sammy has worked at other Bay Area studios, including Megasonic Sound, Bay Records, and Ninth Street Opus.
 We are thrilled to have Sammy on board with his unique take on music and recording it.

-HSR welcomes our new engineer Bijan Sharifi, a multi-faceted musician, producer, & audio engineer.
+HSR engineer Bijan Sharifi, is a multi-faceted musician, producer and audio engineer.
 Originally from Southern California, Bijan has spent the last 15 years performing and producing music for various projects spanning from symphonic orchestras to hardcore metal bands.
 His talents range from music production, film production/electronic media, live sound mixing, and live recording.
 After attaining a B.S. from Full Sail University in Sound Engineering, Bijan moved to San Francisco and began working with with some of the most talented emerging artists on the west coast.
 He joins HSR as Sammy’s second engineer for Michelle’s recording sessions with her music partner Ricky Fataar, and audio engineer at both Harrison Street Records & Pine Mountain.
 He is available for projects of all ranges.
 We are happy to welcome Bijan to the HSR family and look forward to hearing the music he produces within the walls of Harrison Street Records.